 This type of Captcha was introduced to replace the traditional text-based captcha, as it was difficult and time-consuming for the users to interpret.
 Picture-based Captcha is when the computer program uses graphical elements like images of animals, shapes, and scenes to verify the user.

 The users are basically asked to identify a certain animal and shape from the given image or pick the odd one out.
-This was introduced because it was easy for the users to understand than the text-based captcha.
+This was introduced because it was easier for the users to understand than the text-based captcha.
 But it has its own share of pros and cons.
 It is difficult for a visually impaired individual to solve these.
-But, it has resulted to be an effective option to secure your website because the bots require both semantic classification and image recognition.
+However, it has resulted in an effective option to secure your website because the bots require both semantic classification and image recognition.